davidtkeane/Jervis-ChatGPT/README.md

 The script also includes a function to send emails with an optional attachment, which can be used to send the conversation history as an MP3 file.

 The script starts with a conversation loop where it listens for user input, processes the input, generates a response, and speaks the response.

+I use <b>python jervis.py --voice elevenlabs --save</b> command to record the conversation and also to email it to my gmail account.

 The conversation continues until the user says "goodbye".

 ## 🍔 Advanced Summary: